<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Varies (since class size varies)

-More options than a small college
+More options than in a small college

 Think of medium-sized colleges as a balance between smaller and larger schools.
 Often, these colleges also have competitive sports teams, so there is a big sense of school spirit and camaraderie around games.
 Sometimes these medium-sized colleges are private colleges, which can vary in price and financial aid disbursement.